valor4valkyrie/BookCollection/README.md

 lent to others.
 Only a backend service is provided.
 Making this essentially a Restful CRUD API.

 ## Application Settings
-Application settings are stored in the `properties.yaml` file.
+Application settings are stored in the `application.properties` file.
 Located in the context of the application.
 The current settings are:
-- db:
-    - host:
+- db.host=
-    - port:
+- db.port=
-    - username:
+- db.username=
-    - password:
+- db.password=

 ## Dockerfile
 A Dockerfile is provided to build the application and have it run successfully.
 However, the application alone will not